gen-ar/gen-ar.github.io/README.md

 pixelDensity(1)

 ```
 *That's it..!* ... ahem, technically.
 You'll still need to run the folder as a local webserver for testing.
-For that I recommend using [MAMP](https://www.mamp.info/en/downloads/) (basic, not pro), or if you have Python/PHP installed, using CLI to [run the folder as a webserver](https://dev.to/alexmercedcoder/guide-to-starting-a-quick-http-dev-server-from-the-command-line-python-node-ruby-php-3o87).
+For that I recommend using [Visual Studio Code](https://code.visualstudio.com/download) + the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.
+(Or with [MAMP](https://www.mamp.info/en/downloads/), or if you have Python/PHP installed, using CLI to [run the folder as a webserver](https://dev.to/alexmercedcoder/guide-to-starting-a-quick-http-dev-server-from-the-command-line-python-node-ruby-php-3o87)).
 For advanced usage and testing with your smartphone, check out [ngrok](https://ngrok.com/).

 ## Examples
-[Here are examples](https://github.com/gen-ar/gen-ar-examples) to get you up and running!
+[Download the examples](https://github.com/gen-ar/gen-ar-examples/releases/download/0.1.0/gen-ar-examples.zip) to get up and running!
 For now they are focused on an F4/Weltformat sized poster, but simply adjust the `a-plane width="1" height="1.4145"` ratio to match your tracked image.

 <table>
     <tr style="font-weight:bold;">